Skip to content

 How they differ on citation depth

 ValidatorAI's value is not primarily in citing sources.
 The AI synthesizes patterns from training data and brings them to the conversation.
-For a sparring partner, this is appropriate.
+For a sparring tool, this is appropriate.
 The cost is that specific factual claims about market size, competitor pricing, or regulatory requirements are difficult to verify because they are produced as part of the conversation rather than retrieved from sources.

 Verdikt's value depends materially on citation depth.
 Every numeric claim cites at least one Tier 1 source.
 Every recommendation links to the reasoning trace that produced it.
 The standard is that any analyst who runs the same numbers from the same public sources should land in approximately the same place.
 The output is built to survive scrutiny, not just to feel right.